axelpengineering/Ghost-Bike-Vulnerable-Road-User-Warning-Design-Project/README.md

 - Learned how to undergo engineering documentation.
 - Learned how to proffessionally communicate with the client and to an engineering manager.
 - Learned about industry practices including status reports, using gantt charts conducting research and referencing.
+- Links to robotics as any design and engineering skills will be required in Robotics projects.

 **Outcomes of the design**
 - Design had seemless integration into the intersection, making it non-distracting to drivers.